DecisionPad Features

 DecisionPad presents this method in way that is easily understood by non-specialists, and yet, is powerful enough to crunch the data for hundreds of Alternatives and Criteria, combining subjective and objective data and factoring in any uncertainties.

-Maintain Focus on the Most Important Elements of Decisions:
+Focus on the Most Important Elements of a Decision

 Nothing has as much potential for lost productivity as a meeting.
-With complex decisions, it can be difficult to determine which elements have the strongest affect on the outcome and which would not.
+With complex decisions, it helps to determine which elements have the strongest affect on the outcome and which would not.

 Not Every Scale is a Straight Line